-Much has been said about Surfshark, but the following review is the only guide you’ll need to understand: should you buy Surfshark’s VPN or not?
+Much has been said about Surfshark, but the following review is the only guide you’ll need to understand: is Surfshark good and should you buy Surfshark’s VPN or not?
 In this Surfshark review, I’ve tested this VPN for you, and the following is what I found.

 As the internet grows, so do privacy, security, and accessibility concerns.
 You’ll feel this especially when you access public Wi-Fi networks, find some random product you talked about appearing in your social media feed or attempt to stream a movie that’s only available in certain countries.